ElektraInitiative/libelektra/src/bindings/jna/plugins/sorted/README.md

 > e.g. numbers 9 and 10 are normally sorted as [9, 10], but with lexicographic order they are sorted as [10, 9] since 1 is before 9

 If the array elements are not primitive types and have sub-keys, it is possible to provide a name to this sub-key (including a "/" prefix).
-Behaviour is undefined when the prefix "/" is omitted.
+Behavior is undefined when the prefix "/" is omitted.
 E.g. to sort by a sub-key `/nr`:

 ```sh